-As the emergence of new powers and influential non-state actors has inexorably altered the distribution of power globally, the order largely constructed by the United States post-World War II remains very much in place.
+As the emergence of new powers and influential non-state actors has inexorably altered the global distribution of power, the order largely constructed by the

+United States after World War II remains largely in place.
 Moreover, the United States is growing more reluctant to use military force to maintain its position as the world's leader.
-The United States' standing, and authority have been undermined in recent years by China, Russia, and other lesser regional powers who have exploited this reluctance (Stares et al., 2020).
+The United States' standing and authority have been undermined in recent years by China, Russia, and other lesser regional powers who have exploited this reluctance (Stares et al., 2020).
 Assisted by scholars and intellectuals, the Chinese party-state is conducting extensive research examining what a China-led world order might look like.
 To achieve this, the party-state has rejected Western models and instead re-examined historical and traditional Chinese concepts of empire-tianxia (everything under heaven) and the tributary system (Rolland, 2020).

 It appears that Beijing favours a partial, loose, and malleable hegemony.
-Hegemony implies a sphere of influence rather than ambition to dominate the world, thus it is partial.
+Hegemony implies a sphere of influence rather than ambition to dominate the world; thus, it is partial.
 It is also loose at the same time, as Beijing does not seem to envision an absolute or direct control over foreign lands and governments.
-Hegemony is malleable as well, since the countries under Chinese hegemony do not appear to be strictly defined by geography, culture, or ideology, as long as they respect the dominance of China (Rolland, 2020).
+Hegemony is also malleable, as countries under Chinese hegemony are not strictly defined by geography, culture, or ideology, as long as they respect China's dominance (Rolland, 2020).

 Over the past few decades, the United States has taken an active role in global institutions and sought to establish close relationships with allies who share its views on democracy and the world order (Council on Foreign Relations, 2023).
 Policy makers in the United States appear to have remained obsessed with Rimland Theory, according to which control over Southeast Asia was a prelude to an aspired global power (Darling, 1971).
-As a result of this theory, the US wished to obstruct the free movement of ex-USSR naval vessels in Southeast Asian waters while at the same time ensuring that she could move her own ships in case of hostilities.
+As a result of this theory, the US wished to obstruct the free movement of ex-USSR naval vessels in Southeast Asian waters while at the same time ensuring that it could move its own ships in case of hostilities.